szilard/dscomp-winstab/README.md

 the top models).

 The simulation captures an idealized setting.
-A training set (along with a separate "validation" set used for early stopping) will be randomly drawn from a larger dataset
+A training set (along with a separate "validation" set used for early stopping) will be randomly drawn from a larger dataset.
 A large "population" evaluation set will be drawn from the same data, and then we'll draw repeatedly smaller subsamples from the latter to be used as "evaluation" set/"private leaderboard".
 We'll train several models on the training set and we'll compare their "true" performance and rank